A bill to fight expensive prison phone call costs heads to Biden's desk

 One reason for high rates is that jails and prisons typically develop an exclusive contract with one telecommunications company.
 That means incarcerated people and their families are stuck with one provider even if the company charges high rates.

-Another factor is site commissions, or kickbacks that county sheriffs or state corrections departments receive.
+Another factor is site commissions — that activists call kickbacks — that county sheriffs or state corrections departments receive.
 Some local officials argue that site commissions are crucial to fund staff who will monitor inmate phone calls for any threats to the community.

 Prison reform advocates and federal regulators have scrutinized both contributing factors.
 Today, states such as New York, Ohio and Rhode Island have outlawed site commissions while California and Connecticut have made prison calls free of charge.